VishwaKraft/debezium-cdc/README.md

-# Real-Time Data Synchronization & Event-Driven Architectures🚀
+# Real-Time Data Synchronization & Event-Driven Architectures

-## 📌 Problem Statement
+## Problem Statement

 ### 1️⃣ Handling Database Changes Efficiently
 When data is updated in relational databases like MySQL, downstream applications must react immediately.
 The main challenge is to extract and apply these changes in a simple and scalable way.
 Keeping database updates in sync with downstream applications is crucial to prevent data inconsistencies and performance bottlenecks.